 The Government makes the rules about accessing super.
 You can withdraw your super if:

-• You are 65 or over, whether you are still working or not.
+- You are 65 or over, whether you are still working or not.

 Ways to withdraw your super

-Once you reach preservation age and have stopped working, you may apply for a lump sum payment of all or part of your entitlements with Australian Food Super.
+Once you reach age 60 and have stopped working, you may apply for a lump sum payment of all or part of your entitlements with Australian Food Super.
 If you are 65 or over, you can do this even if you are still working.

 As an alternative to taking your benefits as a lump sum when you retire, you have the option of transferring your account balance across to our Pension product.
 This allows you to continue to invest your money and use the balance to provide you with a regular income.
 If you are aged 60 or over, there is no tax on the regular payments you receive from your Pension account.
 Additionally, where a pension member has met a condition of release of preserved benefits the income earned within the pension is not taxed.